Som Dutt Battu

-Som Dutt Battu (born 11 April 1938) is a Shimla-based Hindustani classical vocalist of the Patiala Gharana.
+Som Dutt Battu (born 5 July 1938) is a Shimla-based Hindustani classical vocalist of the Patiala Gharana.
 He was a winner of the civilian honour of Himachal Gaurav.
 He is also a member of Empanelment Committee for Hindustani Music at Indian Council for Cultural Relations New Delhi.

 Early life and background

 Born in a family of musicians, Som Dutt Battu was initiated into Hindustani vocal music by his father Ram Lal Battu, a follower of the Sham Chaurasia gharana.
 He received training in music from Kunj Lal Sharma, a disciple of Vishnu Digambar Paluskar.
-He also learnt the techniques of the gayaki (singing style) of Patiala gharana from Kundan Lal Sharma, a noted disciple of Ashique Ali Khan.
+He also learned the techniques of the gayaki (singing style) of Patiala gharana from Kundan Lal Sharma, a noted disciple of Ashique Ali Khan.

 Writer

-Indian Institute of Advanced Studies published ‘MAN AND MUSIC IN INDIA’ in the year 1992; in this work some research papers including Battu's were published.
+Indian Institute of Advanced Studies published ‘MAN AND MUSIC IN INDIA’ in the year 1992; in this work, some research papers including Battu's were published.